 How to find over the air TV stations

-For information about you can get over the air, you can use Best Buy Canada’s Antenna Signal Finder.
-This handy tool can provide information about what markets’ channels you can receive based on the range of your antenna.
+For information about you can get over the air, you can visit one of the many websites that provide this service (here is a popular one many people use).
+This handy tool can provide information about what channels you can receive based on the range of your antenna.
 Outside of that tool, the Best Buy Canada Blog has some great information about antennas, including how they can be used with your 4K television as well as how to set them up once you have found the right unit for your space.

 How to watch sports without cable?